-- The single-employer program protects nearly 33 million workers and retirees in about 24,000 pension plans
+- The single-employer program protects nearly 31 million workers and retirees in over 22,000 pension plans

 - The multiemployer program protects about 10 million workers and retirees in about 1,400 pension plans.
 Multiemployer plans are set up pursuant to collective bargaining agreements involving more than one unrelated employer, generally in one industry.

 - If a single-employer plan fails and PBGC becomes responsible for it, the agency directly pays benefits due to retirees (and future retirees) up to legal limits.

 - PBGC does not directly pay the benefits of people in failed multiemployer plans.
 Instead, the agency provides financial assistance to the plans themselves, which continue to pay retirees.

 What Happens When PBGC Takes Over Your Plan

 PBGC reviews your plan's records to determine what benefits you will receive.
 To ensure PBGC has the correct information, we will ask you to complete an information form.